dew-uff/versioned-prov/prov.md

 ## Assignment to part of structure

-A part assignment is similitar to an assignment, but it creates a new `entity` for the whole `entity` with `hadMember` relationships to the new part and to the other parts that are valid.
+A part assignment is similitar to an assignment, but it creates a new `entity` for the collection `entity` with `hadMember` relationships to the new part and to the other parts that are valid.

 If there is more than one variable or data structure with a reference to the changed list, we must update all the lists.